ISO/IEC 9995: Function keys

 A tabulation key shall be present, occupying position D00 (i. e., the key may be wider, spanning over additional positions like D99 left of D00).

-A key providing one of the functions Capitals lock (usually called “Caps Lock”), Level 2 lock (i. e.
-“Shift lock”), or Generalized lock shall be present, occupying the position C00.
-(The function “Generalized lock” is not specified in the ISO/IEC 9995 series).
+A key providing one of the functions Capitals lock (usually called "Caps Lock"), Level 2 lock (i. e.
+"Shift lock"), or Generalized lock shall be present, occupying the position C00.
+(The function "Generalized lock" is not specified in the ISO/IEC 9995 series).
 The specific way the Caps Lock or Shift Lock works (i. e. swapping the lock state by hitting the key, as it is usually implemented) is not specified in the ISO/IEC 9995 series.
-Thus, solutions avoiding the status dependency as well as the problem of inadvertent hitting (e.g., the lock key pressed together with Shift turns Shift lock on, together with AltGr turns Caps Lock on, pressed alone switches off any lock status but has no effect when no lock status is activated) would not prevent compliance to the standard.
+It is specified that this key may have another main function (for instance, acting as an additional Level 3 select key), and then the lock function is yielded e.g. when pressing it together with another key like the Control key or the Alternate key.